-Even then, those who had championed for chaos took pride of their achievements, and tried to convince themselves and all the others that given some time, the new society promised by Blackthorn was going to be established.
-They organised tournaments of many games such as Petanque from town to town, as well as dancing events and beer feasts emptying the funds from the royal treasury.
+Even then, those who had championed for chaos took pride of their achievements and tried to convince themselves and all the others that given some time, the new society promised by Blackthorn was going to be established.
+They organized tournaments of many games such as Petanque from town to town, as well as dancing events and beer feasts emptying the funds from the royal treasury.

 The Guardian’s Invasion

-Two artifacts were needed to dispel this field of energy: the first one was the pendant of the virtues, of which only the gipsies Talzhemir and Auora knew about.
-Exercising the principles of Passion, Control and Diligence, the adventurers found the parts of the Golden Spindle and managed to recreate the Talisman of the Codex.
+Two artifacts were needed to dispel this field of energy: the first one was the pendant of the virtues, of which only the gypsies Talzhemir and Auora knew about.
+Exercising the principles of Passion, Control, and Diligence, the adventurers found the parts of the Golden Spindle and managed to recreate the Talisman of the Codex.